saltcorn/saltcorn/README.md

 ## Quick install server on Debian/Ubuntu

-This has been tested on Debian 9, 10 and 11 and Ubuntu 18.04, 20.04 and 22.04.
+This has been [tested on Debian 10, 11 and 12, Ubuntu 18.04, 20.04 and 22.04, OpenSuSE, AlmaLinux, and Fedora](https://releases.saltcorn.com/).
 All you need is to run these three lines on the command line shell, as root or as a user with sudo access:

 ```